AliKHaliliT/BResNet16-2Plus1DD/README.md

 ## Architectural Design
 In traditional ResNet architectures:
 - **Basic residual layers** stack two convolutional layers on the main path and one convolutional layer on the shortcut path.
-These blocks, while effective, have relatively high computational demands.
 - **Bottleneck residual layers** stack three convolutional layers on the main path, with the first and last layers being 1x1 convolutions (bottleneck layers) to reduce computation.

 ### Why "16"?